deepakgonda/go-serverless-fiber-app-sample/readme.md

 ## Deploying the sample
 1. Please make sure you have serverless package installed globally.
-2. Go to the build.sh file, change the `servicemind-prod` with your aws profile name (which you can easily configure with `aws configure --profile name`)
+2. Go to the deploy.sh file, change the `servicemind-prod` with your aws profile name (which you can easily configure with `aws configure --profile name`)
 3. You can then run this file which will build go executable and then deploy it on your aws account in the given region.